ShareLife

 About ShareLife:

 Founded in 1976, ShareLife aims to live the Gospel by providing for those in need.
 Established by the Roman Catholic Episcopal Corporation for the Diocese of Toronto in Canada, it operates as an intermediary that funds over 40 different agencies.
 ShareLife selects agencies that serve vulnerable groups, from struggling families to elderly people.
-In F2019, ShareLife reported that it reached 147,000 local people in need.
-ShareLife works in over 200 parishes across the Greater Toronto Area.
+In F2022, ShareLife reported that it reached 150,000 people in need.

-Family Services were 30% of program spending in F2019.
-ShareLife funds agencies that provide family or couples counseling, mental health support, and psychotherapy.
-ShareLife states that its Family Services help over 20,000 clients each year.
+Family services represented 33% of grants in F2022.
+ShareLife funds agencies that provide family or couples counselling, mental health support, and psychotherapy.
+Sharelife reports that over 24,000 clients are served annually by the Catholic Family Services agencies that it funds.

 My anchor